-A root canal can cause anxiety and fear in patients.
+Thinking about a root canal procedure can cause anxiety and fear for some people.
 However, a root canal is often the best way to preserve a natural tooth and prevent further damage to your smile.
 Dr. Doyle Freano will choose to save a natural tooth with root canal therapy in his Lexington, KY dental office.

 Root canals provide many benefits for long-term dental health.
-Dr. Freano and his staff work with patients to ensure they are comfortable during a root canal treatment at Complete Dentistry for All Ages.
+Dr. Freano and his staff work with our patients to ensure that they are comfortable during a root canal treatment at Complete Dentistry for All Ages.
 This procedure is typically no more painful than a dental filling.
 Continue reading to learn more about this beneficial procedure.

 Root Canal Procedure in Lexington, KY

-A root canal involves removing the diseased tissue inside of the tooth called “pulp”, cleaning it out, filling it with a biocompatible material, and resealing the tooth to prevent further infection.
+A root canal involves removing the diseased tissue inside of the tooth called “pulp”, cleaning the tooth out, filling it with a biocompatible material, and resealing the tooth to prevent further infection.
 In most cases, the diseased tissue is the source of tooth pain and the root canal relieves the pain while restoring the tooth.
 The goal of a root canal is to clear out infected and/or dead tissue from the pulp of a tooth in order to alleviate pain and prevent the infection from spreading to other teeth, gums, and even other parts of your body.

 When necessary to strengthen a severely damaged or diseased tooth, Dr. Freano may recommend a dental crown for lasting results.
 The dental crown will further protect the tooth and restore its appearance.
 If he is unable to save the tooth, Dr. Freano will need to extract the tooth and then replace it with a dental implant.
-Learn more about the benefits of dental implants.
+Learn about the benefits of dental implants.

 Dr. Freano Explains Cavity Detection